cal-pratt/flexdi/docs/source/entrypoints.rst

 .. note::

    | If your application invoves leveraging scopes, this helper should be avoided.
-   | Only one request scope used for the eniterity of the entrypoint call.
+   | Only one request scope will be used for the eniterity of the entrypoint call.